- Does your dog lunge and/or bark at other dogs and/or people?

 Tools and Commands we use in class:

-- The “Look” Command is the first technique we teach in RD class.
-Here is a video about the command and how to teach it.
+- The “Look” Cue Here is a video about the command and how to teach it.
 You can start practicing this at home.
 Read more about the Look Command and watch the video

-- The “Place” Command the second technique we teach in RD class is the Place command to give the dog a break and a safe place to relax.
+- The “Place” Cue is another important technique.
+We us Place to give the dog a break and a safe place to relax.
 This is also a command you should start teaching at home.
 Read more about the Place command and watch the video.

 - For other training resources and posts about Reactive Dogs, please check out our training blog